How Long Can You Stay On Your Parents’ Car Insurance?

 There are many reasons you might want your own auto insurance policy.
 Ask yourself these questions:

 Your parents cannot insure a car that is not kept at their home address.
-Moving can be stressful; consider purchasing your new policy beforehand.
+Moving can be stressful; consider purchasing your new policy beforehand and notify your insurer about the new address your vehicle will be kept at. -

 Benefits of staying on your parents’ policy